What will my survey cost?

 Not necessarily.
 Typically, original town plats and subdivision plats were filed for public record and may be found at the local county courthouse.
 Home site surveys within rural developments were typically not filed.

 Can I find my own property lines?

-Why do I need a Professional Land Surveyor?
+Why do I need a professional surveyor?

 A Professional Land Surveyor (P.L.S) renders a highly technical service in compliance with applicable laws, regulations, codes and court decisions set forth by local, county, state and federal authorities.
-Because of the special skills and complexities involved in surveying land, statutes limit the practice to only those surveyors duly licensed by State Boards of Registration.
+Because of the unique skills and complexities involved in surveying land, statutes limit the practice to only those surveyors duly licensed by State Boards of Registration.